anthonyumpad/billing/readme.md

 ## Introduction

-The functionality of the billing plugin is to provide billing functions against a Billable or the customer object and create your own subscriptions and manage your own auto charge for the subscriptions.
+The functionality of the billing plugin is to provide billing functions against a Billable or the customer object.
+You can create your own subscriptions and manage the auto charges for it.

 ## How To Integrate This To Your Project